THIS IS WHERE WE SHOW OFF SOME OF THE

 in these great photos.

-you to see the world of leather you opened up for me.
-These two fellas
+wanted you to see the world of leather you opened up for me.
+These two

-are my favorite figures.
+fellas are my favorite figures.
 I made these chaps today.
-(I also made the hats
+(I also made

-of it (I mean EVERY inch of it!) in order to make a miniature gun belt.
+inch of it (I mean EVERY inch of it!) in order to make a miniature gun

 Two artist friends made